 Special Events

-- Organize and facilitate Charity Ball in collaboration with Crimson Circle Service Organization.
-Charity Ball is an annual dance which has raised money for St. Columbkille Elementary School in Watts, and St. Joseph's Center in Santa Monica.
+• Charity Ball in collaboration with Crimson Circle Service Organization.
+Charity Ball is an annual dance that raises money for a chosen service placement.

 Contact Us